Bhuvannnn/CJSON/IMPLEMENTATION_PLAN.md

 # Implementation Plan: Compact JSON (CJSON)

 This document provides a detailed, step-by-step implementation plan for building the CJSON library.
-This plan is designed to be LLM-friendly with clear, actionable tasks and specific implementation details.
+The plan includes clear, actionable tasks and specific implementation details suitable for any engineering team.

 ## Overview